 Desert Tortoise Fun Facts

-Desert tortoises live in burrows, which they dig themselves.
+Desert Tortoises live in burrows, which they dig themselves.
 These can be 3-6 feet deep.
-They will spend November through February or March in a dormant state (brumation) in their underground burrows.
+They will typically spend 4-5 months in a dormant state (brumation) in their underground burrows.

 Tortoises can be between 4-6 inches high and 9-15 inches long (shell length).
 They can weigh between 8-15 pounds and they can live to be anywhere between 60-80 years old!